BeauPrime/BeauRoutine/README.md

 BeauRoutine includes a simple profiler and debugger, found under the menu item ``BeauRoutine/Debugger``.

-The ``STATS`` page will show you the number of BeauRoutines currently running, the maximum you've had running at the same time, and the total you can run concurrently without allocating more memory.
-It will also keep track of the average time it takes to execute all the currently running BeauRoutines, and maintain a snapshot of what was running when the last maximum was recorded.
+The ``STATS`` page displays the number of BeauRoutines currently running, the maximum you've had running at the same time, and the total you can run concurrently without allocating more memory.
+It also keeps track of the average time it takes to execute all the currently running BeauRoutines, and maintains a snapshot of what was running when the last maximum was recorded.

+The ``OPTIONS`` page displays the current time scale, as well as options for resetting it, doubling it, or halving it.
+It also contains a button enabling or disabling the snapshot feature on the STATS page.

-The ``DETAILS`` page will show you all the currently running BeauRoutines in a list.
+The ``DETAILS`` page displays all the currently running BeauRoutines in a list.
 From here, you can pause, resume, or stop any of them, as well as rename them or set their time scale.
-Any Combine or Race routines will presented in a hierarchical format.
+Any Combine or Race routines are presented in a hierarchical format.

 ## Reference